tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 }
 ```

-Notice that we are changing a value of a property which has a data-binding in the page.
-DotVVM can update the value in the viewmodel
-because the `Value` is not a standard property.
-It is a DotVVM property and in the setter it calls the `SetValue` function.
-This function checks
+Because the `Value` property is bound to a property in the viewmodel, DotVVM will update the `MyNumber` property too.
-the value and if it finds a binding there, it tries to update the corresponding property in the viewmodel.